shingonati0n/xivomega/README.md

 ![20240831184705_1](https://github.com/user-attachments/assets/cfdad1ff-7e45-4f40-85c5-9c995176e643)

-This solution is for you!! - Run XivMitmLatencyMitigator on your Steam Deck with a container acting as bare metal man-in-the-middle.
+This solution is for you!! - Run XivMitmLatencyMitigator on your distro with a container acting as bare metal man-in-the-middle.

-This Python Script relies on Podman to create and run the container - Podman is bundled by default in Steam Deck as part of Distrobox since SteamOS 3.5.
+This Python Script relies on Podman to create and run the container - This was originally built for Steam Deck, which comes with podman, but repurposing for linux instead.

 This script also handles all networking steps to enable the mitigator without having to enter additional commands and allow customization of some variables.

 - Recommendations for usage:

+- For Linux:

+- Download from releases and uncompress in any location on your PC.
+- Open a terminal on the location where you decompressed the file, enter the xivomega folder and run **sudo python run.py** - you can add chmod -x run.py to run using **sudo ./run.py**
+- You can now open the game and leave this running in the background.
+- When finished, press Ctrl+C to close it and remove all network elements and the container.

+- For Steam Deck: Again, use [this Decky Plugin instead](https://github.com/shingonati0n/xivomega-decky).

+The instructions below are legacy or just in case you don't want to have Decky Loader installed.

-For Game Mode, it's highly recommended to have **Decky Loader** installed with the **Decky Terminal plugin** ([link here](https://github.com/SteamDeckHomebrew/decky-loader)).
-If you are not using Decky Loader, then add Konsole as a Steam App, so you can open it from game mode.
+Add Konsole as a Steam App, so you can open it from game mode.
 How to set up Konsole in game mode is outside the scope of this document, so look it up.

 - How to use: